aimukhin/minfft/README.md

 # fourier
-This library computes most widely used 1-dimensional discrete Fourier
+This is a library of routines for computing most widely used 1-dimensional discrete Fourier transforms:
-transforms:

 * Complex DFT and its inverse,
 * DFT of real values and its inverse,